 Does your health insurance cover hearing aids?

 For most of us, health insurance is a lifeline, and without it, medical assistance may sometimes be out of the question.
-To make matters worse, finding out if your plan provides coverage for hearing aids can sometimes be confusing.
-However, at hear.com, we have experienced hearing aid consultants who can help you with all of your health insurance-related questions.
-Prior to scheduling your appointment with a local audiologist, we will contact your insurance provider to check if you have a hearing aid benefit.
+However, determining if your plan provides coverage for hearing aids can be confusing.
+At hear.com, we have our in-house insurance verification specialists determine what benefits you have and how they can be applied to your purchase of hearing aids.
+Prior to scheduling your appointment with a local audiologist, we will contact your insurance provider to check if you have hearing aid benefits.

-It would only take 10 minutes or less to check your benefits.
-Once your insurance provider informs us of your benefits, we will pass this information along to you and discuss what your next step should be.
-If you do not have insurance coverage for hearing aids – whether private or public – we will discuss with you different financing options that can help you pay for your hearing aids.
+It takes no more than 10 minutes for us to check your benefits.
+Once we speak to your insurance provider, we will discuss your options and next steps.
+If you do not have insurance coverage for hearing aids – whether private or public – we will walk you through our flexible financing options that can help you pay for your devices.